Support all the way

 Scholarships and bursaries

-If you have questions about student life, the Canadian culture or your university path, 14 international mentors from around the world who are studying at the University of Ottawa are there to facilitate your transition to university and improve your student experience.
+If you have questions about student life, the Canadian culture or your university path, more than 10 international mentors from around the world who are studying at the University of Ottawa are there to facilitate your transition to university and improve your student experience.